|

 batons….note that even the chest feathers of the Wehrmacht eagle are

 visible in the stamping.
-In contrast,
+Some

-the quality of their military uniforms, and what keeps them at the forefront
+quality of their military uniforms, and what keeps them at the forefront

 value-wise in the militaria field of collecting today.
 When you consider how few men held